shahan360/Scaler_Sync/Day 28 - Beginner: Strings/Q5. High to Low - II/Problem.md

 ## Solution

-See `Solution.java` for the implementation.
+See `Solution.py` for the implementation.